Lin from Indonesia shared these photos of typical Indonesian food served at a banquet.

 Thanks for sharing these photos with us Lin!
 Yum yum!

 This article was posted on Tuesday, February 23rd, 2010 at 1:18 pm and is filed under Appetizers, Countries & Cultures, Cuisine, Indonesia, Indonesian Banquet Food, Indonesian Cuisine, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Indonesian Banquet Food”